abaltuta/oyc/README.md

 If you want to contribute, there's a ton of TODOs scattered throughout the repo.

+# Basic logic

+Processing means:
+ - add http events
+ - add "on:" events

+When swapping
+ - parse HTML into fragment
+ - add http events
+ - add "on:" events
+ - append fragment to destination
+ - remove existing elements if needed

 # Short term goals
-- better define flow and document the process at the beginning of the script
-- clean up elements when deleting them
+- combine `on` attribute handling with general attribute handling
 - rethink if class is a good idea to keep Oyc's API, we don't really handle state at all
-- combine `on` attribute handling with general attribute handling
 - add ignore attribute
 - support inputs
 - support for forms
-- extract types
 - complex example page
 - inherited attributes?
 - add support for `withCredentials` when doing a fetch